Contrast-Security-OSS/DjanGoat/docs/acknowledgements.md

 This project was developed by Ryan Dens, Ziyang Wang, Alice Duan, and Vinai Rachakonda as part of the summer internship program at [Contrast Security](https://www.contrastsecurity.com)

+The project is based in large part on the [RailsGoat](https://github.com/OWASP/railsgoat) and we would like to thank the developers of that project, as well as the developers of all the OWASP "goat" projects, for all their hard work.

 ## Special Thanks
 We would especially like to thank Galen Palmer and Justin Leo for overseeing us throughout the project.